SimplySmart-IT/mautic-joomla4/plg_system_mautic/README.md

     {mautic type="tags" tags="tag1,tag2,-removetag"}

 You can add or remove one or multiple lead tags on specific pages using commas.
-For removing a tag you can use "-" sign before tag anme.
+For removing a tag you can use "-" sign before tag name.

 ### Plugin authorization